 - special choral evensong on this theme at St Patrick’s Cathedral, Armagh (Sunday, 22 September 2019);

-- a free public lecture at the Armagh Robinson Library (Tuesday, 8 October 2019);
+- a free public lecture by Professor Stewart Brown (Edinburgh University) entitled: ‘Dissolving the Sacred Union: The Disestablishment of the Church of Ireland, 1869’ at the Armagh Robinson Library (Tuesday, 8 October 2019);

 - as part of the Dublin Festival of History, the Church of Ireland Historical Society is hosting a talk by Dr Miriam Moffitt.
 Her lecture is entitled: ‘”Betrayed by friend and foe alike”: the unlikely collusion of politicians and prelates in the Disestablishment of the Church of Ireland’.
 It will be held at St Ann’s Church, Dawson Street, Dublin (Thursday 10 October at 8 pm).
 All welcome and free of charge.